evan-narayan/voithos/docs/arcus-install.md

 ## Arcus API

-Arcus API (arcus-api)is the orchestration agent that operates against OpenStack Ceph, and other private cloud services.
+Arcus API (arcus-api)is the orchestration agent that operates against OpenStack, Ceph, and other private cloud services.

 Initialize the database